kaidewu/sqly/README.md

-# SQL GENERATOR
+# SQLY
-Webiste build with Reflex that generate a SQL Query from reading a CSV or Excel File
+Webiste build with Reflex containing useful tools for SQL Server.

 You got a CSV or Excel file with some data that you wanna insert/update/delete from your database.
 The webisite build in [Reflex](https://reflex.dev) read you CSV or Excel file and depends on you selection, generate the SQL Query to insert in the database.